-With Goliath Performance Monitor 12.1.0, the End User Experience Scorecard reports were added to the product.
+With Goliath Performance Monitor 12.1.0, the End User Experience Scorecard reports are now available within Goliath Performance Monitor right from the Reports page.
 You can use these scorecard to obtain objective data about the overall performance of your Citrix and Horizon environments.

 Scorecard Reports